DeppressedCabbage/Hephaestes38-zmk/README.md

 ### To Do List

 - ✔Create Case
-- Add via's to the pcb to facilitate Case attachement
+- ✔Add via's to the pcb to facilitate Case attachement
-- Refine Pcb to allow for diode attachment on both sides, along with turning Diode Footprint around
+- ✔Refine Pcb to allow for diode attachment on both sides, along with turning Diode Footprint around
 - Lower profile?
 - ✔ Add zmk Studio support
+- Order V2 pcb's to confirm fitment

 ***
 ### Credits